This is a page about the characters appearing in Great Mazinger. Just as a warning, this page probably contains spoilers.

-A Father to His Men: Subverted.
-He has no qualms about killing his own Warrior Beasts off if he thinks the situation warrants it.
+- A Father to His Men: Subverted.
+He is the most ruthless of the Mycenae generals willing to sacrifice his own Warrior Beasts to destroy the Great Mazinger, but has no qualms about killing his own Warrior Beasts off if he thinks the situation warrants it.

 He was the commander of the Insect Warrior Beasts.
 He was a remarkable tactician, capable to create brilliant strategies and complete impossible missions.
 However he was also the more battle-thirsty commander, and was prone to charge the enemy headfirst without waiting for his troops.